daczarne/legion/README.md

 This class will raise the following exceptions:

-- `CitiesFromMultipleCampaignsError`: not all cities are from the same campaign
+- `CitiesFromMultipleCampaignsError`: not all cities are from the same campaign.
-- `DuplicatedCityError`: if there are duplicated cities
+- `DuplicatedCityError`: if there are duplicated cities.